Nurse in blue uniform takes blood pressure from elderly lady in a wheelchair

 Who is the course for?

-The programme is aimed at registered adult nurses with a minimum of one year’s post–registration experience who wish to develop their knowledge, skills and practice to perform in the role of Specialist Practitioner District Nurse awarded by the Nursing and Midwifery Council.
+The programme is aimed at registered adult nurses with a minimum of one year’s post–registration experience who wish to develop their knowledge, skills and practice to perform in the role of a Community Nurse Specialist Practitioner in District Nursing or General Practice Nursing.

-This contemporary postgraduate apprenticeship route provides an alternative, flexible entry into the Postgraduate Diploma (PgDip) District Nursing (DN) programme, enabling the apprentice to study for a work-integrated postgraduate qualification whilst remaining in salaried employment.
-On successful completion apprentices will be eligible to apply to the Nursing and Midwifery Council for the recordable Specialist Practitioner Qualification (SPQ), District Nurse.
+This contemporary postgraduate apprenticeship route provides an alternative, flexible entry into the Postgraduate Diploma (PgDip) Community Nurse Specialist Practitioner programme in your chosen pathway, enabling the apprentice to study for a work-integrated postgraduate qualification whilst remaining in salaried employment.

 Course facts